 How much is your practice dedicated to workers’ comp? – Indeed, a number of attorneys who take workers’ comp cases also handle personal injury cases.
 But knowing how much an attorney’s practice is dedicated to work comp will help in determining whether an attorney is a specialist or has the right experience for your case.

-Are there major issues I should be aware of? – An experienced work comp attorney should be able to help you understand some of the issues that can arise (such as previous injuries, misstatements to physicians, IMEs) that could delay your case.
+Are there major issues I should be aware of? – An workers compensation attorney should be able to help you understand some of the issues that can arise (such as previous injuries, misstatements to physicians, IMEs) that could delay your case.